Morgan Stanley Maintains FMC (FMC) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1453 funds or institutions reporting positions in FMC.
-This is an increase of 6 owner(s) or 0.41% in the last quarter.
-Average portfolio weight of all funds dedicated to FMC is 0.30%, a decrease of 24.72%.
-Total shares owned by institutions decreased in the last three months by 4.46% to 126,514K shares.
-The put/call ratio of FMC is 0.61, indicating a bullish outlook.
+There are 1454 funds or institutions reporting positions in FMC.
+This is an increase of 10 owner(s) or 0.69% in the last quarter.
+Average portfolio weight of all funds dedicated to FMC is 0.30%, a decrease of 22.84%.
+Total shares owned by institutions decreased in the last three months by 4.08% to 126,485K shares.
+The put/call ratio of FMC is 1.57, indicating a bearish outlook.

 What are Other Shareholders Doing?